 - Ensuring that accurate and up-to-date basic and beneficial ownership information is available to competent authorities in a timely fashion.

-Alongside this, the Fourth EU Money Laundering Directive was also published in 2015 to crack down on money laundering, tax evasion and terrorist financing—making beneficial ownership a key provision of concern to corporates.
-Member states were required to implement the Directive in June 2017.
+Alongside this, the Fourth EU Money Laundering Directive published in 2015 to crack down on money laundering, tax evasion and terrorist financing—making beneficial ownership a key provision of concern to corporates.
+Member states were required to implement the Directive in June 2017 and the subsequent 5th and 6th Money Laundering Directives have only built on this impetus to build a beneficial ownership register..

 All of this represents a new step towards transparency and the introduction of public registers on the ultimate beneficial ownership of companies and other entities.
 None of it is easy to implement though.
-In fact, establishing beneficial ownership at the same time as global organizational structures becoming more complex is perhaps among the biggest challenges facing FIs today.
+In fact, establishing beneficial ownership while global organizational structures are becoming more complex is perhaps among the biggest challenges facing companies today.

 A lot of those challenges relate to data.
 There are huge issues surrounding data lineage, for example, data quality and the timeliness of the data.
 Moreover, different countries have different rules.
 Certain countries and off-shore tax havens, for example, have barriers in place to prevent the gathering of data on beneficial ownership—something that criminals are very quick to exploit.